apitoolkit/apitoolkit-landing/content/blog/using-notion-for-api-documentation/index.md

 ![Getting started](gettingstarted.png)

 ### Here I am working with an existing template
 Templates are essential in Notion since they streamline your approach and allow you to establish a unique platform for each team member.
 However, the first version of a template is rarely the final one.
 So, until you have a good template, get used to clicking on the button  to make a decision.
-To start you need to choose a suitable template that suits your content order
+To start you need to choose a suitable template that suits your content order.
 ![Choose a template that works](type-of-template.png)

 I'll use a doc because I'm writing a documentation, and docs have different styles to pick from, such as technical specs, architecture overviews, product specs, and so on.
 All of these may appear similar, but there is a variation in layout, and this is the primary focus.